spack/spack/lib/spack/spack/cmd/installer/README.md

-Alternatively, if you would like to build the installer using a local checkout of Spack source (release or development), you can use the -s flag.
-For example, if you already have a checkout of the version 0.16.0 source, you can use:
+Alternatively, if you would like to build the installer using a local checkout of Spack source (release or development), you can use the -s flag to specify the directory where that checkout is.
+For example, if you are doing development in a directory called ``spack-develop`` and want to generate an installer with the source there, you can use:

-``spack make-installer -s spack-0.16.0 tmp``
+``spack make-installer -s spack-develop tmp``

 # Step 4: Run the installer